STOIE/recipes/recipes/singapore_noodles/README.md

 1. Then the shrimp, carrot and cabbage, cooking until they are cooked through.
 1. Now, move the ingredients to the side of the wok, add another tablespoon of vegetable oil and then add the beaten eggs.
 1. Let the eggs cook while lightly moving the mix around, until mostly-lightly cooked.
-1. Add in the noodles and 2/3 of the bean sprouts and mix thoroughly, allowing for everything to cook together until aromatic.
+1. Add in the noodles and 2/3 of the bean sprouts.
+1. Then add the sauce and mix thoroughly, allowing for everything to cook together until aromatic.
 1. At this point, turn off the heat, add in the final bean sprouts and then lightly toss them through.
 1. Serve hot with the chopped spring onion and sesame seeds.